Clustered configuration scenario

 A cluster is a group of devices, servers, or other resources that act as a single system to promote availability and in some cases, may execute load balancing and parallel processing.

-A clustered setup for Martini involves having multiple servers clustered together in a group wherein Martini's workload can shift from server to server to ensure uptime and reliability.
+A clustered setup for Martini involves having multiple servers clustered together in a group so that Martini's workload can shift from server to server to ensure maximum uptime and reliability.
 In a clustered environment, instances are grouped into nodes where they may work together to maintain the desired state of a service.
 This may be achieved by deploying Martini in a Docker swarm.

-For example, when a Martini node within a Docker swarm environment becomes unavailable, the running Docker service will be passed to another node and your service will then be picked up where it left off.
+For example, when a Martini node within a Docker swarm environment becomes unavailable, the running Docker service will be passed to another node and you will be able to continue serving requests.

 Another way to effectively setup a successful clustered environment for Martini is to configure the different applications embedded in your instance to support your cluster configuration.